-Star Wars VIII: ‘The Last Jedi’ Fan Theory On Rey’s Lineage Is Mindblowing
+‘Star Wars VIII: The Last Jedi’ Fan Theory On Rey’s Lineage Is Mindblowing

 How Would That Even Work?

 The reason why this theory works is because it sets up The Last Jedi as the traditional middle episode of the Star Wars trilogies, the veritable darkness before the light episode.
 Consider how Star Wars Episode II: Attack of the Clones and Star Wars Episode V: The Empire Strikes Back left the heroes at a dark place before the overall victories in Star Wars Episode III: Revenge of the Sith and Star Wars Episode VI:Return of the Jedi.
 Think of how amazing The Last Jedi would be if it ends with Rey following her father, Ezra, and falling to the Dark Side, which is exactly what Darth Hodor theorizes.
-As the redditor wrote,

-“The reason I really like this theory is it allows for a “double fall” in Episode VIII.
-It sets up Rey’s fall to the dark side (which could be incredible if pulled off correctly) and Kylo Ren is already poised for a redemption arc of his own (a “fall” to the light).
+“The reason I really like this theory is it allows for a ‘double fall’ in Episode VIII.
+It sets up Rey’s fall to the dark side (which could be incredible if pulled off correctly) and Kylo Ren is already poised for a redemption arc of his own (a ‘fall’ to the light).
 This would set up a fantastic finale between these two characters in Episode IX.”

 Of course, this theory flies in the face of another more widely accepted fan theories about Rey’s lineage.